ga-curriculum/computer-science-recursion/exercise/README.md

 }
 ```

-## Final Step: Recursive Case
+## Step 4: Recursion!

-Finally, return the function with new arguments to make progress towards the base case.
-Here, we indicate index + 1 so that the function continues moving through the length of the array.
+Finally, return the function with new arguments to make progress toward the base case.
+Here, we indicate `index + 1` so that the function continues moving through the length of the array:

 ```js
 function sumArrayOfNums(arr, index = 0, sum = 0) {